whynotlol1/python-film-reviews-bot/README.md

 # ---<>---<>--- FilmReviewsBot ---<>---<>---
-# Project development is temporarily stopped due to lack of further plans
+# Project will be rewritten soon
 ## Requirements:

 > python 3.10+